serverless/dashboard/docs/integrations/index.md

 Once you have initiated the creation CloudFormation stack the process will take a few moments and the status of your integration will be one of the following.

-**Pending** - A pending integration is still setting up initial infrastructure in your AWS account.

 **Running** - This running integration has setup the initial infrastructure, but is currently synching inventory across your account.
 In addition to synching resources when you are adding your AWS Account, the integration may appear as running due